phpvirtualbox/phpvirtualbox/README.md

 1) Download zip file from GitHub project site: https://github.com/phpvirtualbox/phpvirtualbox/archive/master.zip

-2) Unzip zipfile into /usr/share/phpvirtualbox
+2) Unzip the zipfile into a folder accessible by your web server

 3) Rename config.php-example to config.php and edit as needed.

-4) Move phpvirtualbox.conf into /etc/apache2/conf-available/  * NB: The default config file makes phpvirtualbox only accessible from the localhost for security reasons.

-5) Run `a2enconf phpvirtualbox` and `service apache2 reload`
+Read the wiki for more information : https://github.com/phpvirtualbox/phpvirtualbox/wiki

 # Post installation